 Traditional Braces versus Self-Ligating Braces

 To explain the difference between conventional versus self-ligating braces, let’s first look at the mechanics of traditional metal braces.
-These consist of small metal brackets that are attached to each tooth with a special dental bonding adhesive.
-A dental wire (called an arch wire) is attached to each bracket, connecting all of the brackets together.
-Elastic rubber bands are then used to attach the arch wire to the brackets.
+These are small metal brackets attached to each tooth with a special dental bonding adhesive.
+A dental wire (called an archwire) is attached to each bracket, connecting all the brackets together.
+Rubber bands are then used to attach the archwire to the brackets.

-When the arch wire tension is adjusted, the WIRE puts pressure on the metal brackets attached to your teeth which cause them to move.
+When the archwire tension is adjusted, the WIRE puts pressure on the metal brackets attached to your teeth, which causes them to move.

 No Elastic Bands Needed

-With self-ligating braces, elastic rubber bands are not used.
-Because there is nothing keeping the arch wire attached to the braces (metal brackets), a different type of bracket is used on the tooth.
-It’s a little bit smaller than the conventional type and has a small clip on the front that can be opened and closed by the doctor to insert or remove the arch wire.
+With self-ligating braces, we don’t use rubber bands.
+Because there is nothing keeping the archwire attached to the braces (metal brackets), we use a different type of bracket on the tooth.
+It’s a bit smaller than the conventional type and has a small clip on the front that the doctor can open and close to insert or remove the archwire.

 Teeth Move Faster and More Easily

-One of the advantages to self-ligating braces is that because there’s less “friction” compared to conventional braces, the teeth are able to move faster and with less resistance.
+One advantage of self-ligating braces is that because there’s less “friction” compared to conventional braces, the teeth can move faster and with less resistance.

-With traditional metal braces, friction (or resistance) is caused by the rubber bands that are used to keep the arch wire attached to the individual braces.
-Because the rubber bands are wrapped around the brackets, holding the arch wire in place, the rubber bands act as a “stop,” making it a slower process for the arch wire to move the brackets attached to the teeth.
+With traditional metal braces, rubber bands keep the archwire attached to the individual brackets, causing friction (resistance).
+Because these rubber bands are wrapped around the brackets, they act as a “stop,” making it a slower process for the archwire to move the brackets attached to the teeth.

-With self-ligating braces, there is no stop (rubber band) to create friction against the movement of the arch wire.
-It moves the brackets (and thus, the teeth) with zero resistance so the teeth are able to move into their correct position faster and with less pressure.
+With self-ligating braces, there is no stop (rubber band) to create friction against the movement of the archwire.
+It moves the brackets (and thus, the teeth) with zero resistance, so the teeth can move into their correct position faster and with less pressure.

 Advantages of Self-Ligating Braces

-- Because there is less friction, the amount of pressure needed to move the teeth is lessened so there is less discomfort experienced by the patient
+- Because there is less friction, less pressure is needed to move the teeth, so the patient experiences less discomfort.

-- No ligatures (rubber bands) make braces less bulky which may be more comfortable for the patient
+- No ligatures (rubber bands) make braces less bulky, which may be more comfortable.

-- Smaller brackets/no elastic bands make the braces less visible because more of the tooth surface shows
+- Smaller brackets and no rubber bands make the braces less visible because more of the tooth surface shows.

-The American Journal of Orthodontics and Dentofacial Orthopedics cited a study that was done which stated, “Self-ligating bracket systems displayed significantly lower level of frictional resistance, dramatically less chair-time for arch wire removal and insertion, and promoted infection-control, when compared with polyurethane elastomeric and stainless-steel tie wire ligation for ceramic and metal twin brackets.”
+The American Journal of Orthodontics and Dentofacial Orthopedics cited a study that stated, “Self-ligating bracket systems displayed a significantly lower level of frictional resistance, dramatically less chair-time for archwire removal and insertion, and promoted infection-control when compared with polyurethane elastomeric and stainless-steel tie wire ligation for ceramic and metal twin brackets.”

 What Conditions are Treated with Self-Ligating Braces?

-Generally, self-ligating braces can be used to treat the same conditions as traditional braces including:
+Self-ligating braces can be used to treat the same conditions as traditional braces, including: